emilyfrels/project_2_golf/README.md

 Team: Jeff Brown, Emily Frels, Jeanine Vincent

 ## Project Description
+Golf Information Kiosk
      The ultimate golf road trip

-The beating heart of America lies in its great middle and the pulsing artery of the nation is the Mississippi River

-It stretches from its headwaters in icy Lake Itasca in Northwestern Minnesota and flows more than 2,300 miles to the Golf of Mexico
+     The beating heart of America lies in its great middle and the pulsing artery of the nation is the Mississippi River It stretches from its headwaters in icy Lake Itasca in Northwestern Minnesota and flows more than 2,300 miles to the Golf of Mexico
      An opportunity to discover America through it’s golf courses and experience a wide range of American regional culture

 ## Source